Humagonen/Time_Series_Forecasting_Kaggle/README.md

 ## Results:

-1. Deep learning models resulted with the best scores
+1. Deep learning models resulted in the best scores

-2. ARIMA models in both daily and monthly forecast resulted with very low accuracy, whereas in monthly predictions SARIMA and auto_arima modelling performed better
+2. ARIMA models in both daily and monthly forecasts resulted in very low accuracy, whereas in monthly predictions SARIMA and auto_arima modeling performed better

-3. Prophet model got a very high accuracy in daily forecast (but lower than DL models)
+3. The Prophet model got a very high accuracy in the daily forecast (but lower than DL models)

 ## Conclusion